billyyoung/blog/content/posts/tokyo-2019.md

 ## Arcade Games
 The other large portion of my time was spent at the arcade, mostly playing a rhythm game called [Chunithm](https://tvtropes.org/pmwiki/pmwiki.php/VideoGame/Chunithm).

-This game both is fun to watch and feels very fun to play.
+This game is both fun to watch and very fun to play.
 Chunithm involves tapping/holding notes, plus raising your hand in the air and lowering it on beat to hit "air notes".
 See some high level gameplay [here](https://www.youtube.com/watch?v=LkKWpSJkxUI).

 Besides rhythm games (including piano-, guitar-, drum-, and DJ-based games), arcades have online arena games (e.g. Gundam battles), token games (where you buy tokens to play games that give you tokens, but tokens can't be traded in for real money...), and photo booths.
 And, of course, crane/prize games on the 1st floor.